RS Ranger Build Guide

 Place keel upright with bulb nose supported.

-Mix 50ml resin thoroughly, then add 15ml mineral turpentine.
-Slowly pour resin allowing it to soak through lead shot.
+Mix 50ml resin thoroughly, then add 15ml mineral turpentine and mix again.
+No slowly pour resin in via the funnel allowing it to soak through lead shot.
+It's a slow process that requires some patience.

 Tap bulb to release air bubbles.
-Top up with lead and resin.
+Top up with lead and resin so that it goes all the way to top of each part.

 -